spxbhuhb/adaptive/doc/internals/layout.md

 - `proposed` = position and sizes proposed by the parent layout
 - `final` = final result of the layout calculations

-The `actual` data set is applied to the actual UI, but the exact application is adapter dependent.
+The `final` data set is applied to the actual UI, but the exact application is adapter dependent.
 For example, in browsers to have the `margin` effect (that is, no background), you have to use an actual CSS margin but that does not count to width and height in the browser box model.